jobbrIO/docs/use/restApi.md

 ##### Successful Response

-A successful response will return the back the created trigger and the location to its details by a `201 Created` Response.
+A successful response will return the created trigger and the location to its details by a `201 Created` Response.

 **Example**